The House System

 Every student who attends The Hamble School is a member of a ‘house’.
 The houses are made up of all students from Year 7 through to Year 11.
 The House System is represented through the school.
 Each student will have a tie in the colour of the house they represent during their time at the school.
-In addition, for Year 7, there is a compulsory house jumper which has the colour of the house indicated by a stripe in the V of the jumper.
+In addition, for Years 7-10 there is a compulsory house jumper (optional for Year 11) which has the colour of the house indicated by a stripe in the V of the jumper.
 Other year groups have the option to wear the jumper should they wish to.

 There are four houses:

 The house system aims to achieve and embed the following principles:

 - To raise students’ progress and attainment

 - To develop the students’ spiritual, moral, social and cultural understanding and awareness

 - To build a community within each house

 - To build healthy competition and a sense of pride in the house

 - To provide opportunities for students to learn from other year groups and their experiences

 - To provide role models for the younger students